hashicorp/vault-benchmark/docs/tests/auth-aws.md

 # AWS Authentication Credential Benchmark (`aws_auth`)

-This benchmark tests the performance of logins using the aws auth method.
+This benchmark tests the performance of logins using the AWS auth method.

 ## Benchmark Configuration Parameters